Published online Sep 19, 2023. doi: 10.5498/wjp.v13.i9.620

 Published online: September 19, 2023

-To investigate the potential role of autophagy in LiCl-pilocarpine-induced SE.
+We intended to investigate the potential role of autophagy in LiCl-pilocarpine-induced SE.

-We illustrated that Baicalin-induced activation of autophagy alleviates apoptotic death and protects the hippocampus of SE rats.
+We illustrated that Baicalin induced activation of autophagy alleviates apoptotic death and protects the hippocampus of SE rats.